United States of America

 - Useful Contacts

 Arkansas Travel Guide

 With Arkansas' alluring forests, lakes and mountains, it's no wonder most of the state's visitors come in search of outdoor adventure.
-Its rock climbing, particularly the sandstone crags of the northwest, is first rate; its rivers and streams, bursting with trout, are perfect for fishing, canoeing and rafting; hunters enjoy abundant wildlife and comparatively liberal regulations; more than 50 parks scattered across the state offer excellent hiking, backpacking and mountain biking; and digging sites enable holiday 'geologists' to unearth their own quartz, judged to be among the world's finest, and occasionally even find a diamond.
+The state's rock climbing opportunities, particularly in the sandstone crags of the northwest, are first rate; its rivers and streams, bursting with trout, are perfect for fishing, canoeing and rafting; and hunters enjoy abundant wildlife and comparatively liberal regulations.
+Arkansas features more than 50 parks scattered across the state, which offer excellent hiking, backpacking and mountain biking; also known for its digging sites, holiday 'geologists' can unearth their own quartz, judged to be among the world's finest, and occasionally even find a diamond.
 The Crater of Diamonds State Park is the only diamond mine in the world where visitors can pay an entry fee and keep whatever gems they find.
-The state's off-the-beaten-path reputation makes it a quite affordable getaway spot as well, and popular with families.
+The state's off-the-beaten-path reputation makes it quite an affordable holiday destination as well.

 Become our Arkansas Travel Expert

 We are looking for contributors for our Arkansas travel guide.
 If you are a local, a regular traveller to Arkansas or a travel professional with time to contribute and answer occasional forum questions, please contact us.